 Why should I have signed up for NTUC membership earlier?

 I received my NTUC membership the month after I was asked to leave my ex-company (an SME struggling with changing consumer tastes and fiercely competitive business environment with low margins).
 It was a shock when I received the directive to leave just 2 weeks after my maternity leave had ended.

-It is a bit wasted, because if I were an NTUC member earlier, I could have asked for tripartite meditation with MOM and NTUC, where I could have possibly bargained for a better deal upon leaving the company.
+It is a bit wasted, because if I were an NTUC member earlier, I could have asked for tripartite meditation (at that point of time) with MOM and NTUC, where I could have possibly bargained for a better deal upon leaving the company.

 But no, I was pretty much alone, and thought I was doing everyone a favour by resigning (which is the worst thing to do under duress as it absolves the company of any responsibility).

 To be fair, the company paid my salary on time and was kind enough to provide a positive testimonial so I could look for my next job, that didn’t arrive till a few months and hundreds of job applications later.